 You may have noticed that church looks a little different right now.
-You may have already experienced church at home.
-Churches in many countries are suspending regular in-person gatherings, but that doesn’t mean church is canceled.
+At Life.Church, we’re taking safety precautions by implementing touchless services and physical distancing.
+But if you’re not ready to come back to church yet, that doesn’t mean church is canceled or that you’re not a part of it.
 As followers of Jesus, we are the Church.
 So, how can we stay connected even if we don’t meet in person?

-During these recent weeks, we’ve seen God working in and through people attending as our world works together to fight the spread of the coronavirus.
+During this season, we’ve seen God working in and through people attending Life.Church Online as our world works together to fight the spread of the coronavirus.

 Doing church from home is not a new thing.
 Here’s some encouragement from the Apostle Paul who helped lead the early church when it essentially only met in homes.

 Let us think of ways to motivate one another to acts of love and good works.
 And let us not neglect our meeting together, as some people do, but encourage one another, especially now that the day of his return is drawing near.
 Hebrews 10:24-25 NLT